WesselAtWork/aws-firehose-repeater/README.md

 You _can't_ point AWS Firehose at your internal VPC!
 **That sucks!**

-This uses the `Firehose -> S3` Path to allow you to pretend to be firehose inside of your private vpc.
+This uses the `Firehose -> S3` Path to allow you to pretend to be Firehose inside your private vpc.

 # WARNING